larryhastings/big/README.md

 Note that if you're using a view to iterate over the graph, and you modify the graph, and the view now represents a state that isn't *coherent* with the graph, attempting to use that view raises a `RuntimeError`.
-More on what I mean by "coherence" in a minute.
+(I'll define what I mean by view "coherence" in the next subsection.)

 This implementation also fixes some minor warts with the existing API:

 - In Python's implementation, `static_order` and `get_ready`/`done` are mutually exclusive.
 If you ever call `get_ready` on a graph,  you can never call `static_order`, and vice-versa.
-The implementaiton in **big** doesn't have this restriction, because its implementation of `static_order` creates and uses a new view object every time it's called..
+The implementaiton in **big** doesn't have this restriction, because its implementation of `static_order` creates and uses a new view object every time it's called.
 - In Python's implementation, you can only iterate over the graph once, or call `static_order` once.
   The implementation in **big** solves this in several ways: it allows you to create as many views as you want, and you can call the new `reset` method on a view to reset it to its initial state.

-#### Graph / view coherence
+#### View coherence

 So what does it mean for a view to no longer be coherent with the graph?
 Consider the following code: